 These work by increasing the roll stiffness of your Everest’s rear end giving it a more “neutral” handling characteristic such as more predictability, safety, and stability.

 Note, however, that some sway bars will reduce articulation so be careful about choosing a sway bar.
-For this part, we recommend getting a SuperPro branded one, which starts at around Php 12,739.
+For this part, we recommend getting a SuperPro branded one.

 - Suspension modifications for city driving & heavy duty in the Philippines

 - A short guide to coilovers and how they help to make your car handle better

 Guess what Everest owner, your Ford Everest, regardless of engine and/or trim level it has, can actually tow.
 But you can’t just tie a cable to some part of your chassis because 1) that’s dangerous, and 2) it might damage your vehicle.

 So in order to tow properly, we recommend getting a tow bar.
 What’s a tow bar?
 Well essentially it’s a sturdy length of metal attached to the Everest’s chassis positioned just below your rear bumper.